alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 ---
 ##Within the EU

-You don’t need a licence to move ODS, HFCs and other F-gases within the EU.
+You don’t need a licence to move ozone-depleting substances (ODS) and fluorinated greenhouse gases (F-gases) within the EU.

 ##Outside the EU